 When looking for a job, you will have a greater possibility of success if you apply for work in a field that is friendly to people with criminal backgrounds.
-It is also important when looking for employment, to inform your potential employer that you have and record.
+When looking for employment, you must inform your potential employer that you have and record.

-This will avoid the heartbreak of getting hired, only to have your employer discover that you have been hiding your past and lose your job.
-There are many employees who are open to hiring people with felonies if they see you have the background, the potential, and the attitude necessary to be successful on the job.
+This will avoid the heartbreak of getting hired only to have your employer discover that you have been hiding your past and lose your job.
+Many employees are open to hiring people with felonies if they see you have the background, the potential, and the attitude necessary to be successful on the job.

 - Ace Hardware